bcmyers/argonautica/README.md

 ### Configuration

-The default configurations for [`Hasher`](struct.Hasher.html) and [`Verifier`](struct.Verifier.html) were chosen to be reasonably secure for the general use-case of hashing passwords for storage in a database, but if you want to use `a2` for a different use-case or if you just disagree with the chosen defaults, customizing `a2` to meet your needs should hopefully as easy and as intuitive as using the defaults.
+The default configurations for [`Hasher`](struct.Hasher.html) and [`Verifier`](struct.Verifier.html) were chosen to be reasonably secure for the general use-case of hashing passwords for storage in a website database, but if you want to use `a2` for a different use-case or if you just disagree with the chosen defaults, customizing `a2` to meet your needs should hopefully as easy and as intuitive as using the defaults.